meganz/MEGAchat/Readme.md

 * Built executables

-= Linux and Windows builds
+  - Linux and Windows builds
-run `peerconnection_server` app to start a signalling server.
+  Run `peerconnection_server` app to start a signalling server.
-run two or more `peerconnection_client` instances and do a call between them via the server.
+  Run two or more `peerconnection_client` instances and do a call between them via the server.

-= Android
+  - Android
   The build system generates a test application `WebRTCDemo-debug.apk`.
 Copy it to a device, install it and run it.

-= Mac and iOS
+  - Mac and iOS
   The build generates an AppRTCDemo.app that works with the apprtc web app at `https://apprtc.appspot.com`

 ### Using the webrtc stack with CMake ###
 Unfortunately the webrtc build does not generate a single lib and config header file (for specific C defines